Mission 09 · Stage 1

 Think of it like

-Like a candle flame — never blinks on the exact same beat.
+It's like a candle flame in the wind — it never dances the exact same way twice.

 Meet the parts